 Check out the review of the solar version, here.

-The Forerunner 945 is an incredible piece of kit.
-It can track every sport you can imagine such as running, HIIT, strength training, swimming (including open water and diving up to 50m) and even skiing.
+The Forerunner 945 & 955 are incredible pieces of kit.
+They both can track every sport you can imagine such as running, HIIT, strength training, swimming (including open water and diving up to 50m) and even skiing.
 However, if you do a sport that isn’t in the 30-strong indoor and outdoor sports list, you can create a custom one with your chosen metrics.

 It has an optical heart rate monitor, pulse oximeter, thermometer, compass, accelerometer and gyroscope packed into a 13.7mm case.
-The design is certainly functional, not pretty.
+The design is certainly functional, but not necessarily pretty.

 It will track both health and fitness in minute detail, including intense sleep tracking to analyse your cycles as well as oxygen levels during the night.
 It will monitor your training sessions and Garmin’s unique ‘body battery’ will tell you about your energy levels.